lolindrath/lolindrath-middleman/source/posts/2013-07-03-running-a-teamspeak-3-server-on-digital-ocean.md

 Now you have a great way to chat with friends using a server you control.
 Just distribute the your droplets address plus the password and you're set.

 More help and advanced server setup articles are available in the [TeamSpeak 3 Knowledgebase](https://support.teamspeakusa.com/index.php?/Knowledgebase/List/Index/10/english)

+**Update (05/28/2014)**: incorporated instructions on how to install as a regular user into this article.
+Here's [How to Run Teamspeak 3 Server as a Regular User](/2014/05/28/running-teamspeak-3-server-as-a-regular-user/)